 The Company has two LTI plans available for use with senior executives and staff.
 At the 2014 AGM, shareholders approved a Performance Rights Plan.
 At the General Meeting of shareholders on 24 August 2015, shareholders approved a share loan plan for senior executives.
-The board has the scope to implement a LTI securities plan for key executives and staff and will review this during FY17.

-LTI for 2016 financial year
+LTI for 2017 financial year

-Other than the before mentioned CEO Long Term Incentive Plan (Operating and Financial Review) there were no LTI securities issued during FY16.
-This was largely due to the Company reassessing its remuneration mix and policy; as noted in this report, the Company now has two separate LTI plans that it can use as part of incentivising senior executives and staff for achieving targeted Key Performance Indicators (KPI's) including financial and non-financial targets, corporate metrics and individual measures of performance.
+In addition to the before mentioned CEO Long Term Incentive Plan (Operating and Financial Review), 20,859,997 share options were granted during FY17.
+The Company has two separate LTI plans that it can use as part of incentivising senior executives and staff for achieving targeted Key Performance Indicators (KPI's) including financial and non-financial targets, corporate metrics and individual measures of performance.